 If you want to have your baby washed, that is your preference.
 Don’t feel pressured to not bathe your baby just because of the opinions of others.

 Can Vernix Help With Nursing?

-Those first moments with mother and baby are precious and extra special.
+Those first moments with mother and baby are extra special.
 Not only are you meeting your little one for the first time, but you are their sense of comfort in this new and unfamiliar world.